canonical/maas-anvil/README.md

 ### Bootstrap the first node

-Note: If accept defaults is not passed, you will be asked for a `virtual_ip` during installation of the HAProxy charm.
+Note: You will be asked for a `virtual_ip` during installation of the HAProxy charm, `accept-defaults` does not modify this behaviour.
 Pass an empty value to disable it, or any valid IP to enable; the Keepalived charm will be installed to enable connecting to HA MAAS using the VIP.

 ```bash